brucou/-rxcc-state/README.md

  avoid useless (re-)computations
 - to implement ad-hoc cross-domain communication protocols

-[^1]: In fact, a computation can be understood as [precisely the result of a machine run] (https://en.wikipedia.org/wiki/Computability_theory).
+[^1]: In fact, a computation can be understood as [precisely the result of a machine run](https://en.wikipedia.org/wiki/Computability_theory).
 Some formalization of the matching computing machine however can be useless in practice, which is why we use the term advantageously to indicate those computations where a formalization of the computing machine brings desired benefits.